ghas-lab-templates/exercises/module-3.md

 ## Lab 1 - Default CodeQL

 #### Objective
-In this lab, you will learn how to configure the code sacanning default setup at the Organization level.
+In this lab, you will learn how to configure code sacanning default setup at the Organization level.

-Default setup for code scanning is the quickest, easiest, most low-maintenance way to enable code scanning for your repository.
+Default setup for code scanning is the quickest, easiest, most low-maintenance way to enable code scanning for your repositories.
 Based on the code in your repository, default setup will automatically create a custom code scanning configuration.
 After enabling default setup, the code written in CodeQL-supported languages in your repository will be scanned.
-We will be using the Org that you have been given access to configure Default CodeQL scan at the org level
+We will be using the Org that you have been given access to configure Default CodeQL scans at the organization level.

 #### Steps

 1. Navigate to the Org that you have been given access to
 2. Click on the `Settings` menu at the Org level
-3. Navigate to `Advanced Security` menu on the left hand pane and then click on `Configurations`
+3. Navigate to the `Advanced Security` menu on the left hand pane and then click on `Configurations`
 4. Click on `New Configuration`
-5. In the subsequent page that renders, key in a configuratio name and give an appropriate description
+5. In the subsequent page that renders, key in a configuration name and give an appropriate description
 6. Select `Not set` for all the config options under `Secret scanning` , `Dependency Scanning` & `Private vulnerability reporting`
 7. Next click on `Save configuration`